adam-maj/robotics/README.md

 >
 > **We can evaluate how these constraints relate to robotics to understand the current directions for progress.**

 **Compute** and **compute efficiency** have all gotten pushed forward by the deep learning industry through the invention of high throughput parallel compute and optimized deep learning software.
 Frontier AI chips are sufficient for large training runs and are now quickly improving with capital from the AI industry.

 This also means we have enough compute to train models with a large number of **parameters**, which we have seen with recent generative models going up to trillions of parameters.
 So these are not currently constraints for robotics progress.

 **Energy** has not yet become the constraint for training progress even for large generative models, and the AI industry is already addressing this future constraint by [developing more nuclear to address data center energy demands](https://www.theverge.com/2023/9/26/23889956/microsoft-next-generation-nuclear-energy-smr-job-hiring).
 Robotics is far from running into this constraint.

-[**Optimization & regularization** techniques](https://github.com/adam-maj/deep-learning/tree/main/02-optimization-and-regularization) have been good enough to train large models for many years now, as evident with the successful training of LLMs and other large generative models.
+**Optimization & regularization** [techniques](https://github.com/adam-maj/deep-learning/tree/main/02-optimization-and-regularization) have been good enough to train large models for many years now, as evident with the successful training of LLMs and other large generative models.

-We can see that all the above constraints have been lifted by recent progress in the AI industry, which is part of what makes robotics progress more feasible now.
+We can see that all of the above constraints have been lifted by recent progress in the AI industry, which is part of what makes progress toward general-purpose robotics more feasible now.

-Additionally, with the recent creation of the [Vision-Language-Action](./4-generalization/6-vla/1-vla.pdf) model and [Action Chunking Transformer](./4-generalization/5-act/1-act.pdf) model, it appears that we now have the **architecture** necessary to create highly capable autonomous robots, as evident with the successful [training of pi0 to autonomously fold laundry](https://x.com/chris_j_paxton/status/1852047463978254460).
+Additionally, with the recent creation of the [Vision-Language-Action](./4-generalization/6-vla/1-vla.pdf) model and the [Action Chunking Transformer](./4-generalization/5-act/1-act.pdf), it appears that we now have the **architecture** necessary to create highly capable autonomous robots, as evident with the successful [training of pi0 to autonomously fold laundry](https://x.com/chris_j_paxton/status/1852047463978254460).

 > [!IMPORTANT]
 >